davidramiro/Marlin-Ai3M/README.md

 #### Or download precompiled hex:

 - Choose the correct hex file:
+- For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX.hex`
 - For TMC2208 with flipped connectors, use `Marlin-AI3M-XXXXXX-flipped.hex`
-- For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX.hex`
+- If you use the original stepper motor drivers (Pololu A4988 afaik), and didn't do anything to your connectors, you can try to use `Marlin-AI3M-XXXXXX-flipped.hex`.
+Can't promise it will work though.

 #### After obtaining the hex file: